Indian shares gain on tech, financials boost; Reliance in focus

 Declining COVID-19 cases, easing of pandemic-led curbs in states, and a recent record surge in daily vaccinations have driven both indexes to record highs this month.
 But, they have retreated in the last two sessions as investors locked in gains ahead of Thursday’s expiry of monthly contracts for June.

-In Mumbai trading, the Nifty IT index (.NIFTYIT) gained 0.77% and the Nifty Bank Index (.NSEBANK) added 0.40%.
+In Mumbai trading, the Nifty IT index gained 0.77% and the Nifty Bank Index added 0.40%.
 Both the sectoral indexes were down in at least three of the past four sessions.

 Conglomerate Reliance Industries slipped 0.1% ahead of its keenly-watched annual general meeting scheduled at 0830 GMT.

-Speciality Restaurants (SPRE.NS), the owner of well-known domestic brands such as Mainland China and Oh!
+Speciality Restaurants, the owner of well-known domestic brands such as Mainland China and Oh!
 Calcutta, gained 8.2% after reporting a March-quarter profit versus a loss a year ago.

 Our Standards: The Thomson Reuters Trust Principles.